 Using borage (Borago officinalis) as a companion plant is a good choice.
 Plants that grow well with borage include:

 The borage companion plant is said to repel tomato worms and cabbage worms because borage attracts beneficial insects, such as bees and tiny wasps.
-As we know these are great plant pollinators, but they also repel garden pests.
+As we know these are great plant pollinators, they also repel garden pests.
 Additionally, borage works well in the garden alongside many types of herbs and flowers.
-So bring on the borage as a companion plant!
+So, bring on the borage as a companion plant!

 Companion Planting with Borage